WICG/attribution-reporting-api/event_attribution_reporting_clicks.md

 to any privacy level a browser would want to choose (i.e. the number of distinct data states supported).

-The input values will be 64 bit integers which the browser will interpret modulo its maximum data value chosen by the browser.
+The input values will be 64-bit integers which the browser will interpret modulo its maximum data value chosen by the browser.
 The browser will take the input and performs the equivalent of: